 Spoken language interpreters play a vital role in ensuring due process and helping court proceedings function efficiently and effectively.
 The Judicial Branch Certification Commission (JBCC), of the Office of Court Administration (OCA), licenses court interpreters.

 While the courts are responsible for locating and scheduling language interpreters, the OCA Language Access Department can provide resources and information to facilitate the courts' use of interpreters.
-OCA also operates the Texas Court Remote Interpreter Service (TCRIS), which provides licensed Spanish court interpreters at no cost to courts, via telephone and videoconference.
+OCA also operates the Texas Court Remote Interpreter Service (TCRIS), which provides licensed court interpreters in Spanish, French, Portuguese and German at no cost to courts, via telephone and videoconference.

 Please contact the OCA Language Access Department at (512) 463-5656 or firstname.lastname@example.org.